-Mr. Henken sits on several Boards of Directors, including the Catholic Schools Foundation Inner City Scholarship Fund where he is past President; the Rental Housing Association of Greater Boston Real Estate Board (GBREB) where he is past President, past chair of the Affordable Housing Committee, and past Chairman of GBREB; Hebrew Senior Life, where he cochairs its Senior Living Committee; B’nai B’rith Housing; the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University; Jewish Family Services of Metrowest; Newlease for the Homeless; and Discovering Justice.
-He is a member of the Economics Advisory Board of the Tufts Graduate School
+Mr. Henken sits on several Boards of Directors, including the Catholic Schools Foundation Inner City Scholarship Fund where he is past President; the Greater Boston Real Estate Board (GBREB) where he has served as Chairman; Rental Housing Association (RHA) of GBREB where he is past President and past chair of the Affordable Housing Committee; the National Apartment Association where he served as a regional vice president; Hebrew Senior Life, where he chairs its Senior Living Committee; the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University; Jewish Family Services of MetroWest; NewLease for the Homeless; and Discovering Justice.
+He is a member of the Economics Advisory Board of the Tufts Graduate School of Arts and Sciences.

-David Flad joined Schochet Companies its Chief Operating Officer in June 2009.
+David Flad joined Schochet Companies as its Chief Operating Officer in June 2009.
 Mr. Flad is responsible for property operations, capital projects, leasing, and regulatory compliance for Schochet Property Management’s market rate and affordable multifamily portfolio, and its retail and commercial properties.

-Mr. Lewis holds the designation of Certified Property Manager® (CPM®) from the Institute of Real Estate Management® and the Credential for Green Property Management™ (CGPM™) from The National Apartment Association Education Institute (NAAEI) and the National Affordable Housing Management Association™ (NAHMA™).
+Mr. Lewis holds the designation of Certified Property Manager® (CPM®) from the Institute of Real Estate Management and the Credential for Green Property Management™ (CGPM™) from The National Apartment Association Education Institute (NAAEI) and the National Affordable Housing Management Association (NAHMA™).

-He also holds the Specialist in Housing Credit Management® (SHCM®) certification developed by NAHMA especially for management professionals involved with properties developed and operated under the Low Income Housing Tax Credit (LIHTC) program as well as his NAHP-e® which is the only professional certification dedicated solely to recognizing and promoting achievement of the highest possible standards in affordable housing management.
+He also holds the Specialist in Housing Credit Management® (SHCM®) certification developed by NAHMA especially for management professionals involved with properties developed and operated under the Low-Income Housing Tax Credit (LIHTC) program as well as his NAHP-e® which is the only professional certification dedicated solely to recognizing and promoting achievement of the highest possible standards in affordable housing management.

 Mr. Lewis sits on several Boards of Directors, including Institute of Real Estate Management – Boston Chapter where he is a past President.
 He also serves on the Governing Council for IREM national.
 He is on NAHMA’s Executive Council and Treasurer on the NAHMA Board and chair’s the Budget and Finance Committee.
 He is a past President of the New England Affordable Housing Management Association and a Director Emeritus.
 He also serves on the Rental Housing Association Board of the Greater Boston Real Estate Board.